 To learn more about becoming a Friends Member, download their membership flyer.

 Free guided tours of the main house are offered Tuesday through Saturday at the bottom of the hour.
 The first tour is at 9:30 AM and the last tour is at 4:30 PM.

 Vance Birthplace hosts three Living History programs each year: a summer Civil War Soldiers' Encampment, a fall Militia Muster and Encampment, and an 1830s Christmas Candlelight Tour.
 At various times, Vance Birthplace hosts writers, artists, musicians, researchers, and other speakers.
-Look for upcoming events on our Events Calendar.
+Look for upcoming events on our calendar below.

 911 Reems Creek Rd.